 - Skin concerns – changes in pigmentation and the development of a coarse skin texture may occur.
 Allergic reactions may be more common, including persistent itchiness or dry skin on specific body areas such as the legs.

-- Gastrointestinal upset – patients may be more prone to developing abdominal discomfort, loose stools or constipation, which may be indistinguishable from symptoms of irritable bowel syndrome.
+- Gastrointestinal upset – Patients may be more prone to developing abdominal discomfort, loose stools or constipation, which may be indistinguishable from symptoms of irritable bowel syndrome.

 - Breast changes – breast implant illness may be linked to symptoms affecting the breast.
 Typical examples include pain and discomfort, swelling, change in breast shape, redness, nipple discharge or an increase in heaviness.